 What was your first great failure?
 What lessons did you learn?

 Karina: My first major flop came when I started focusing too much on the tasks and not the people.
 I knew it was about people first and foremost, but I lost sight of that and instead got caught up in the tasks that I needed to get done.
 Ultimately, this led to a failed volunteer system.
 When leading our volunteer team for production and communications, I lost sight of this crucial thing—relationships.
 You have to have a system for utilizing volunteers.
 Keeping people connected to the team and connected to the vision is critical, otherwise, they sign up, go through training and end up disconnecting and getting lost in the shuffle.
 I found out quickly that communications ministry is 90 percent relationships and 10 percent tasks.

 There’s a lot of pressure and expectations on a new communications person at a church.
 How do you handle the stress and pressure, especially for someone just learning the ropes?

 Karina: The only way to handle the stress and pressure that comes with communications ministry is to maintain and set a healthy and sustainable pace.
 Managing church communication projects can be madness.
 You are constantly bombarded with new projects from ministry leaders and at the same time are working on church-wide communication programs and events.
-Things will stack up and if you let them they can have control over you.
+Things will stack up, and if you let them they can have control over you.
 Balance your ministry life by setting a healthy and sustainable pace.
-Take care of yourself; guard your time, your heart and relationship with Jesus.
+Take care of yourself; guard your time, your heart and your relationship with Jesus.
 Make it a ritual to unplug on a regular basis.